 Following the rise of Communism after World War II in the Soviet Union, China, and other areas in the world, there was a fear of the world-wide domination of Communism which was preached in the schools and by the media.
-Senator McCarthy of Wisconsin led a witch hunt for Communists in American government and in the media.
+Senator McCarthy of Wisconsin led a witch hunt for Communists in the American government and the media.
 Since the Soviet Union had nuclear weapons, there was a great fear that they would use them against America.

 I hardly hear of anyone talking about hard work to achieve the American dream today.
 Instead, many people, especially the young, are counting on the government to give them a free college education and health care through socialistic programs.
 Others are relying on public assistance welfare programs when they say they cannot work.

 Finally, the fear of Communism and Islamophobia today has been replaced by the fear of fascism which the media portray President Trump promoting.